 T. BASWELL DONALDSON RESEARCH COMPETITION RULES

-Students are invited to submit a completed, unpublished research paper on a policy, applied econometrics, or theoretical treatment, of a topic in business, economics, or finance that is of direct relevance to the Bahamian economy.
-The submission must be of an academic quality and adhere to academic standards of formatting and presentation.
 Final judging of submissions will be done by an independent panel of academic and professional experts.
-However, the Central Bank will identify a shortlist of up to five scholars, who would henceforth be deemed T. Baswell Donaldson Research Scholars and will have the opportunity to further refine their work, with the assistance and insight of local and regional economists and researchers.
-The T. Baswell Donaldson’s Research Prize will be awarded to one of these finalists, with the remaining eligible for honourable mention awards.
+However, the Central Bank will identify a shortlist of scholars who will have the opportunity to further refine their work, with the assistance and insight of local and regional economists and researchers.
+The T. Baswell Donaldson’s Research Prize may be awarded to one of the finalists, with the remaining eligible for honourable mention awards.

 Rules: